The festival's history

 Roman – a juggler by trade – has lived the circus for 20 years.
 With his company Tr'espace, which he founded in 2002, he performs worldwide and has been awarded numerous international prizes.
 He was a juror of the European CircusNext Edition 2015/16 and is a ProCirque board member.

 Madlaina has both a bachelor’s degree in Sociology and Communications, and a Master's in Comparative Media Studies both from the University of Lucerne.
 In 2014, she completed her further education at the Stapferhaus Lenzburg, specializing as a cultural manager.
-She had previously worked in an Aarauer advertising agency for nine years and for six years at the “Erbengemeinschaft Cuno Amiet”.
-In 2017, she also worked for a year at the short film festival shnit in Bern.
+Since then she has worked for various cultural projects.
 We are happy to say that today she works full time for cirqu'.

 Laura Olgiati has been with us from the beginning and is an integral part of the Festival team.
 Not only is she involved as a producer, but she also supports the entire festival with her in depth knowledge of the European contemporary circus scene.

 Laura studied international relations in Geneva before starting and completing training as a cultural manager in London.
 She has worked for the Kaserne Basel, the Basel Theatre Festival and the Wildwuchs Festival.
 Between 2013 and 2017, she worked in London at Crying Out Loud, a leading contemporary circus production office in the British and European cultural scene.
 Today, she is cirqu’s only producer, and is co-managing other cirqu’ projects together with Roman.

 Alongside Nik Friedli, Edith Szabò is the technical co-director of the festival.